 Personally, I created this blog because I want to help others, build a reputation for myself, earn a sustainable passive income, and have the freedom of working for myself.

-These goals give me the blogging motivation I need to keep researching and finding new ways to grow my blog and online income.
+These goals give me the blogger motivation I need to keep researching and finding new ways to grow my blog and online income.

 Why did you start blogging and what can you do to get there?